Data Centers in San Francisco

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Bay Area provide low-latency connectivity to the global technology capital of Silicon Valley, San Francisco's Financial District, and numerous biotech and research institutions.
-This proximity is critical for applications sensitive to network delays.
+Proximity To Key Business Districts: Data centers in the Bay Area offer low-latency connectivity to San Francisco's Financial District, the South of Market (SoMa) tech hub, and the entire Silicon Valley technology corridor.
+This proximity is essential for financial trading, ad tech, and SaaS applications.

 Natural Disaster Risk

-San Francisco has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 89.02 out of 100 as of September 2025.
+San Francisco is a high-risk area, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 89.02 as of September 2025.
+All modern data centers in the region are purpose-built with significant structural and operational safeguards to mitigate these threats.